heidi-holappa/tdd-mooc/part6/game-of-life/documentation/project-plan.md

 - [x] x- and y-dim can be written into the new file
 - [x] single line pattern can be written into the new file
 - [x] multi-line pattern can be written into the new file
-- [ ] # R - line can be included in the file
+- [x] # R - line can be included in the file

 **Argument parser**

-- [ ] Argument parser extracts import rle-filename
+- [x] Argument parser extracts import rle-filename
-- [ ] Argument parser extracts n of iterations
+- [x] Argument parser extracts n of iterations
-- [ ] Argument parser extracts optional export filename
-- [ ] (related to file management) if no export filename is given, default rle-filename is used

 **Parsing pattern**